Meet the "Wolf Pack"

 Major: Music Education

-In 2020, he moved to North Carolina and played for a year at Hendersonville High School under the direction of James Phillips.
-He eventually moved to North Henderson High School, and he completed high school performing under band director Steve Sigmon.
+In 2020, Austin moved to North Carolina and played for a year at Hendersonville High School under the direction of James Phillips.
+He eventually moved to North Henderson High School, and completed high school performing under band director Steve Sigmon.
 Outside of trombone, he is actively involved in his church choir.

-As a trombonist, Austin has been selected for the All-County Band twice and All-District Band four times.
+Austin has been selected for the All-County Band twice and All-District Band four times.
 He qualified for the North Carolina All-State Band his senior year, received a superior rating at the North Carolina Solo and Ensemble (SEMPA) his junior year, was chosen as the low brass section leader for his high school marching band his senior year, and earned the Maestro Award at the 2023 Worldstrides Competition in Chicago.

 For fun, Austin likes to make music, lift weights, collect shoes and records, enjoy nature, and play video games.